angel333/certbot-he-hook/README.md

 # Certbot (Let's Encrypt) auth hook script for the Hurricane Electric DNS service (certbot-he-hook)

-With this script, domains that are hosted at Hurricane Electric are verified automatically, i.e. without the need for a webroot verification or manually adding TXT records.
+With this script, domains that are hosted at the Hurricane Electric DNS service are verified automatically using the DNS-01 validation, (as opposed to e.g. webroot validation).
+It adds a special TXT DNS record for the domain and then removes it when the verification is finished.

 ## Example usage: